Bira/octopus-carnival/_drafts/wir-mm2-4e-human.md

 Slavers are meant to be use as part of larger capture teams featuring one or more of them plus an assortment of other goons.

+## Final Impressions

+Between the first Monster Manual, the Vault, and the MM2, you have enough human stat blocks that you can include one or more of them in any encounter that demands sapient humanoid opposition.
+The PCs themselves are proof that humans work well with members of any other sapient species that share their individual goals.

+These "generic" stat blocks also work as seasoning for more specialized groups, like cultists.
+It might surprise the PCs a bit if the guy holding the sacrificial dagger is an elite knife-fighter instead of a squishy caster, for example.